nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

     return CallWindowProc((WNDPROC) originalMessageProc, hwnd, message, wParam, lParam);
 }
 </pre>
+<div class='caption'>Example 2: Modifying the <code>WM_GETMINMAXINFO</code> message with a custom window procedure.</div>

 Note that we only handle the `WM_GETMINMAXINFO` message and delegate all others to the original window procedure.
 Additionally, we uninstall the custom procedure as soon as we've accomplished what we need to.

 We modify the `ptMaxTrackSize` component of the `MINMAXINFO` struct, which is itself a `POINT` struct, having an `x` and a `y` component.
 These should be set large enough to handle the full canvas plus the window chrome that surrounds the main client area.
 Once this is done, you should be able to size the window large enough to obviate the need for scrollbars.
-This calculation is application dependent.
-For InternetExplorer much of the work is done with the IWebBrowser2 interface.

 Capturing the Canvas Contents
 -----------------------------

 Now that your application can be sized large enough to capture the canvas contents, you must resize the window to that maximum size.
-The one caveat here that I was unable to deal with nicely is if the window is already maximized, the resize message is ignored.
-So, I special-case that event with code like the following:
+This calculation is application dependent.
+For Internet Explorer much of the work is done with the IWebBrowser2 interface, for example.

+One caveat is that if the window is already maximized, Windows will not send it a sizing message.
+My solution to this problem is to first check if the window is already maximized and if so note that fact, change the maximized state to restored, then resize the window to be large enough for the full canvas contents.
+Once done, I then re-maximize the window if it was previously maximized, effectively restoring the window to its original dimensions.
+It is a bit kludgy, but I haven't been able to come up with a better solution.
+I suspect there is a way by intercepting a different window message, but I couldn't figure out which one if it is in fact possible.
+This process can be seen in `Example 3`.

+All that remains now is to capture the contents, unregister the `WH_CALLWNDPROC` hook, and resize the window to its original dimensions so the user doesn't have to deal with a massive window.  `Example 3` pulls all this code together.

 <pre class='brush: cpp;'>
 // Check if the window is maximized.